Chart Color Schemes

 Bull Creek has a typical household mix, with a higher-than-average median household size

-Family households constitute 75.7% of all households, including 39.2% couples with children, 27.2% couples without children, and 8.6% single parent families.
-Non-family households comprise the remaining 24.3%, with lone person households at 22.4% and group households making up 1.8%.
-The median household size is 2.7 people, larger than the Greater Perth average of 2.6.
+Family households dominate at 75.7% of all households, comprising 39.2% couples with children, 27.2% couples without children, and 8.6% single parent families.
+Non-family households make up the remaining 24.3%, with lone person households at 22.4% and group households comprising 1.8% of the total.
+The median household size of 2.7 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households